Tarsis Kabwegyere: Career

 Following the fall of the Amin's regime in 1979, Kabwegyere was appointed minister of lands and natural resources, having that position until 1980.
 From 1982 until 1987, he was the head of the Department of Sociology in the Faculty of Social Sciences at Makerere University.
 Following the removal of Milton Obote from power and the overthrow of the military junta of Tito Okello, Kabwegyere became a member of the National Resistance Council, the parliamentary body in Uganda from 1986 until 1996.

 He was also served the state minister for foreign affairs from 1987 until 1991.
 Between 1991 and 1996, he was the director of external relations at the National Resistance Movement Secretariat.
 He was appointed to the Disaster Relief Ministry in June 2006, until he was dropped from the cabinet in May 2011.

+In September 2006, Kabwegyere participated in a political forum held during the Ugandan North American Association (UNAA) convention in New York City.

 He continuously represented Igara County West, Bushenyi District in the Uganda Parliament from 1996 until 2011.
 In 2010, he was defeated during the primary elections by Raphael Magezi, also of the National Resistance Movement political party, the incumbent member of parliament.